acf-script/zano-subaddress-sweeper/README.md

     - If you changed the name of the file you'll need to adjust "zano_sub_git.py" accordingly

-Now copy and paste the "New Deposit Address" and send crypto to that address.
+Command prompt will display "New Deposit Address" copy the address and send Zano to it.
 The script will handle the sweeping function to your MAIN_ADDRESS.

 ----------------
 Code Explanation